LinearPL/Oxide/README.md

 Note using `#[tokio::main]` requires you enable tokio's `macros` and `rt-multi-thread` features or just `full` to enable all features (`cargo add tokio --features macros,rt-multi-thread`).

-You can find more examples each crate's `examples` (ie. [`nuo-core/examples`](./nuo-core/examples)) directory.
-More detailed use cases walkthroughs are regularly published on our Blog and added to nuo's official documentation.
+You can find more examples each crate's `examples` (ie. [`yani-core/examples`](./yani-core/examples)) directory.
+More detailed use cases walkthroughs are regularly published on our Blog and added to yani's official documentation.

 ## Supported Integrations